liew24/liew24/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=liew24" alt="liew24" /></a> </p>

+<h1 align="center">About Me </h1>
+- Hello there!
+I'm Liew Choon Pang😊 I'm thrilled to be a first-year student embarking on the exciting journey of success here at UTM.
+I'm a passionate computer science student with a deep curiosity for unraveling the complexities of the digital realm.
+Currently pursuing my degree, I thrive on the challenges of coding and problem-solving, transforming abstract concepts into tangible solutions.
+My journey in computer science is marked by a love for innovation, with a particular interest in software development and artificial intelligence.

 <h1 align="center">HERE ARE MY TIS ASSIGNMENTS </h1>
 - 👨‍💻 All of my assignments and reflections are available at https://github.com/liew24/TECHNOLOGY-AND-INFORMATION-SYSTEM